Optimal Causal Annotations: An Application to Casenotes in Social Services: Additional experiments, details, and discussion

 To stabilize the estimation of the inverse annotation probabilities, we use the plug-in estimator following \cref{eqn-RZ-estimation} and the ForestReisz method to estimate the balancing weights \citep{chernozhukov2022riesznet}.This approach provides an automatic machine learning debiasing procedure to learn the Reisz representer, or unique weights that automatically balances functions between treated and control groups using a random forest model.

-\subsection{Real-world Dataset Details}
+\subsection{Real-world dataset details}

 We provide further details about the treatment, covariates and outcomes for each dataset. \Cref{tab:dataset-descriptions-retailhero} and \cref{tab:dataset-descriptions-outreach} describe the variables in the retail hero and outreach datasets, respectively.
 We refer the reader to \cite{dhawanend} for further details about the dataset.
 For the outreach data, we constructed the binary treatment variable by binning the frequency of outreach engagements for each client within the first 6 months of the treatment period.
-We checked for overlap in propensity scores and decided to use treatments in the middle of the distribution as they had the most overlap.
+We checked for overlap in propensity scores and decided to use treatments in the middle of the distribution as they had the most overlap. \Cref{fig:bg-treatment-dist} shows the distribution of street outreach engagements across the client population, which we binned to construct the treatment variable.
 Additionally, by \cref{corollary-rel-eff}, our method does well even when the propensity scores do not have good overlap.